Crepopcorn/Personal_Budget_Tracker/README.md

 # Personal Budget Tracker

 ## Overview
-The **Personal Budget Tracker** is a Java-based application designed to help users manage their finances.
+The **Personal Budget Tracker** is a Java-based application designed to help users manage finances.
 It allows users to track income, expenses, and savings with easy-to-use features like setting budgets, categorizing expenses, and viewing spending trends in a graphical format.

 ## Features
 - **Track Income & Expenses**: Log your daily expenses and income to get a clear view of your financial situation.